edenspiekermann/rails-dev-box/README.md

-# A Virtual Machine for Ruby on Rails Core Development
+# A Virtual Machine for Ruby on Rails Core Development + LAMP

 ## Introduction

 This project automates the setup of a development environment for working on Ruby on Rails itself.
 Use this virtual machine to work on a pull request with everything ready to hack and run the test suites.

+This addition also puts in LAMP in the virtual machine

 **Please note this virtual machine is not designed to be used for Rails application development.**